"You must go to the law court" Email Virus removal guide

 What is "You must go to the law court Email Virus"?

-Typically, cyber criminals behind such emails (malspam) attempt to deceive users into installing malware on their computers through the attached malicious file or website link.
-It is common that emails of this type are disguised as important, official.
-To make them look more legitimate, cyber criminals exploit names of widely known companies, organizations.
-This particular email is disguised as a letter regarding some subpoena, it contains a malicious attachment which is designed to install a Trojan called TrickBot.
+Typically, cyber criminals behind such emails (malspam) attempt to deceive users into installing malware onto their computers through an attached malicious file or website link.
+Commonly, emails of this type are disguised as important and official.
+To make them seem more legitimate, cyber criminals exploit names of well-known companies and organizations.
+This particular email is disguised as a message regarding a subpoena, but actually contains a malicious attachment, which installs a Trojan called TrickBot.

-Cyber criminals behind this malspam campaign attempt to trick recipients into believing that they have received a letter from U.S. Department of Justice.
-As stated in this email, whoever received it must go to the court and bring documents that can be found in the attached file.
-The file attached to this email is a malicious Microsoft Excel which is designed to install TrickBot.
-Although, this document can install malware only if users enable macros commands (editing/content) in it.
-TrickBot is designed to operate as an information stealer.
+Cyber criminals behind this malspam campaign attempt to trick recipients into believing that they have received a message from the U.S. Department of Justice.
+The email states that whoever receives it must go to the court and bring documents, which can be found in the attached file.
+In fact, the file attached to this email is a malicious Microsoft Excel document which installs TrickBot.
+Note that this document can install malware only if users enable macros commands (editing/content).
+TrickBot also operates as an information stealer.
 It is capable of collecting sensitive information by hijacking web browsers and modifying opened websites.
-When victims enter login credentials (usernames, emails, passwords, etc.) on modified websites, then TrickBot sends them to cyber criminals.
-Moreover, this Trojan can hijack applications such as WinSCP, Microsoft Outlook, Filezilla too.
-It can steal saved passwords, autofill data and other sensitive information that is saved on them.
-Usually cyber criminals use such malicious programs to steal email, social networking, banking and other personal accounts, cryptocurrency wallets, etc., and misuse them to make fraudulent purchases, transactions, spread malware further, trick other people into transferring them money, and so on.
-It is worthwhile to mention that there are TrickBot versions that can lock victim's screen.
-In one way or another, it is strongly recommended not to open the file attached to this malspam and more importantly, not enable macros commands in it.
+When victims enter login credentials (usernames, emails, passwords, etc.) on modified websites, TrickBot sends them to cyber criminals.
+Furthermore, this Trojan can hijack known applications such as WinSCP, Microsoft Outlook, and Filezilla.
+It can steal saved passwords, autofill data and other sensitive information saved on them.
+Cyber criminals often use these malicious programs to steal email, social networking, banking and other personal accounts, cryptocurrency wallets, etc., and misuse them to make fraudulent purchases and transactions, spread malware further, trick other people into transferring money to them, and so on.
+Note that some TrickBot versions can lock the screen.
+Therefore, never open the file attached to this malspam and, more importantly, do not enable macros commands.